-An option ARM is a mortgage loan that initially offers the borrower a variety of monthly payment options, typically including a specified minimum payment that may be less than the full interest payment, an interest-only payment, a 30-year fully amortizing payment and a 15-year fully amortizing payment.
-Such mortgage loans typically allow unpaid accrued interest to be capitalized monthly and added back to the loan's outstanding principal balance.
+Neg-Am ARMs are ARMs that allow unpaid accrued interest to be capitalized monthly and added back to the loan's outstanding principal balance.
 This negative amortization only occurs in loans where the monthly payment does not cover the amount of interest due for that period.
 Such mortgage loans typically employ (i) a "recast date" before which the outstanding principal loan balance is permitted to negatively amortize but after which it is not, and (ii) a principal balance cap based on federal and state legislation.
-Option ARMs are typically made to borrowers in high-cost areas because monthly mortgage payments are relatively low for these loans, and are made for the purposes of cash management and increased payment flexibility.
+Neg-Am ARMs are typically made to borrowers in high-cost areas because monthly mortgage payments are relatively low for these loans, and are made for the purposes of cash management and increased payment flexibility.